Azure/azure-sphere-samples/Samples/WiFi/WiFi_HighLevelApp/README.md

 ## Prerequisites

-The sample requires the following:
+This sample requires the following items:

-- An Azure Sphere device
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../../HardwareDefinitions) hardware requirements.

-  **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
-To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).
+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../../HardwareDefinitions/README.md) file.

 - Access to a WPA2 (Wi-Fi Protected Access II), an open Wi-Fi, or an EAP-TLS network.

-- If the network is an EAP-TLS network, make sure that the Root CA certificate, the client certificate, and the private key are already installed on the device before you set up the sample for EAP-TLS.
+- If your network is an EAP-TLS network, the Root CA certificate, the client certificate, and the private key must be installed on the device before you set up the sample for EAP-TLS.

    If you don't have certificates, follow the steps in [How to generate certificates for testing](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/Certificates/Cert_HighLevelApp/get-certificates.md) to create the certificates.
 You can install them in either of the following ways:

    - Use the **azsphere device certificate add** command, as described in [Store the certificates using the CLI](https://docs.microsoft.com/azure-sphere/network/eap-tls-cert-acquisition#store-the-certificates-using-the-cli).

    - Build and  run the [Cert_HighLevelApp sample](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/Certificates/Cert_HighLevelApp) but exit before the BUTTON_1 press that deletes the certificates.

 ## Setup